Voting-Rights-Code/Equitable-Polling-Locations/README.md

 The algorithm for this model is as follows:
 1. Create a list of potential polling locations
     1. Start with a list of historical polling locations
-    1. Add to this a list of  buildings where one would like to have future polling locations
+    1. Add to this a list of  buildings where one could feasibly site future polling locations
     1. Combine this data with a list of "best case scenario" polling locations, modeled by census block group centroids
 1. Compute the distance from the centroid of each census block to the potential polling location (building or best case scenario)
-    1. We average over census blocks rather than individual houses for computational feasibilty.
+    1. We average over census blocks rather than individual houses for computational feasibility.
 1. Compute the Kolm-Pollack weight from each block group to each polling location
     1. KP_factor  = e^(- beta* alpha * distance)
         1. beta is a user defined parameter
         1. alpha is a data derived normalization factor (alpha = \sum (population * distance_to_closest_poll^2))
     1. The KP_factor plays the role of a weighted distance in a standard objective function.
-        1. The exponential in the KP_factor penalizes inequliaty in distances traveled
+        1. The exponential in the KP_factor penalizes inequality in distances traveled
         1. For instance a group of 5 people all having to travel 1 mile to a polling location would have a lower KP_factor than a situation where 4 people travel 1/2 a mile while the fifth travels 3, even though the average distance traveled in both cases is the same.
 1. Choose whether to minimize the average distance or the inequity penalized score (y_EDE) in the model
     1. Set beta = 0 for average distance